dthain/compilers-fa22/general.md

 ## Turning In Code to Github

+1) Make sure that all files that you have changed are added with `git add`, committed with `git commit`, and pushed with `git push`.

-1) Go back to the link of your github repository.
-Make sure you refresh your page. **If everything went well you should see the changes you made to the README.md file.**
+2) Go back to the link of your github repository.
+Make sure you refresh your page. **If everything went well you should see all of your changes.**

-2) On the righthand side under "Releases", click "Create new release"
+3) On the righthand side under "Releases", click "Create new release"

-3) Click "Choose a new tag", type "scanner", then click "Create new tag"
+3) Click "Choose a new tag", type "scan" (or "parse", "print", "typecheck" or "codegen" for later assignments) then click "Create new tag"

 4) Click "Publish release" at the bottom and you're done!